JamieBort/Portfolio-Website/Revamp2023.md

 ### Next Steps

+* Create an event listener for the toggleFunction() so that when the user taps outside of the navigation menu, the navigation menu disappears.

 * Use media queries to implement the navigation differently for laptop/desktop.

+* Address the `ToDo` item in the `<script>` tag in the index.html file.

 * Add this `Revamp2023.md` file to the `Revamp2023` branch.